akshatvasisht/janus/projectdocs.md

   - `Mode 0`: Full Semantic (Text + Prosody Data).
   - `Mode 1`: Text Only (No Prosody, use default receiver voice).

-  - `Override`: An optional field for "Forced Emotion" (e.g., user selects "Calm" manually).
+  - `Override`: An optional field for "Forced Emotion" (e.g., user selects "Relaxed" manually).
   - _(Stretch Goal) Mode 2: Morse Code (Text converted to beeps)._
 - **Implement Serialization:** Use `msgpack` to compress the payload.
 - **Build Network Simulation:** Create the TCP/UDP socket with the **"Application-Layer Throttle"** (the sleep function discussed previously) to simulate 300bps.